Farzan6118/spring-boot-data-jpa-sample/README.md

-# spring boot data-jpa sample with relations
+# spring boot dataJPA with some relations